-The larger the number of subcategories, the greater the complexity that is created and the less workable the system.
-Moreover, the subcategories themselves, sometimes too broad and sometimes too narrow, will apply and interact in unforeseen ways to unforeseen situations, thus failing to cure the unfairness of a simple, broad category system.
-Finally, and perhaps most importantly, probation officers and courts, in applying a complex system of subcategories, would have to make a host of decisions about whether the underlying facts are sufficient to bring the case within a particular subcategory.
-The greater the number of decisions required and the greater their complexity, the greater the risk that different judges will apply the guidelines differently to situations that, in fact, are similar, thereby reintroducing the very disparity that the guidelines were designed to eliminate.
+The larger the number of subcategories of offense and offender characteristics included in the guidelines, the greater the complexity and the less workable the system.
+Moreover, complex combinations of offense and offender characteristics would apply and interact in unforeseen ways to unforeseen situations, thus failing to cure the unfairness of a simple, broad category system.
+Finally, and perhaps most importantly, probation officers and courts, in applying a complex system having numerous subcategories, would be required to make a host of decisions regarding whether the underlying facts were sufficient to bring the case within a particular subcategory.
+The greater the number of decisions required and the greater their complexity, the greater the risk that different courts would apply the guidelines differently to situations that, in fact, are similar, thereby reintroducing the very disparity that the guidelines were designed to reduce.

-In view of the arguments, it is tempting to retreat to the simple, broad-category approach and to grant judges the discretion to select the proper point along a broad sentencing range.
-Obviously, however, granting such broad discretion risks correspondingly broad disparity in sentencing, for different courts may exercise their discretionary powers in different ways.
-That is to say, such an approach risks a return to the wide disparity that Congress established the Commission to limit.
+In view of the arguments, it would have been tempting to retreat to the simple, broad category approach and to grant courts the discretion to select the proper point along a broad sentencing range.
+Granting such broad discretion, however, would have risked correspondingly broad disparity in sentencing, for different courts may exercise their discretionary powers in different ways.
+Such an approach would have risked a return to the wide disparity that Congress established the Commission to reduce and would have been contrary to the Commission's mandate set forth in the Sentencing Reform Act of 1984.

-In the end, there is no completely satisfying solution to this practical stalemate.
-The Commission has had to simply balance the comparative virtues and vices of broad, simple categorization and detailed, complex subcategorization, and within the constraints established by that balance, minimize the discretionary powers of the sentencing court.
-Any ultimate system will, to a degree, enjoy the benefits and suffer from the drawbacks of each approach.
+In the end, there was no completely satisfying solution to this problem.
+The Commission had to balance the comparative virtues and vices of broad, simple categorization and detailed, complex subcategorization, and within the constraints established by that balance, minimize the discretionary powers of the sentencing court.
+Any system will, to a degree, enjoy the benefits and suffer from the drawbacks of each approach.

 A philosophical problem arose when the Commission attempted to reconcile the differing perceptions of the purposes of criminal punishment.
 Most observers of the criminal law agree that the ultimate aim of the law itself, and of punishment in particular, is the control of crime.
 Beyond this point, however, the consensus seems to break down.
-Some argue that appropriate punishment should be defined primarily on the basis of the moral principle of "just deserts."
+Some argue that appropriate punishment should be defined primarily on the basis of the principle of "just deserts."
 Under this principle, punishment should be scaled to the offender's culpability and the resulting harms.
-Thus, if a defendant is less culpable, the defendant deserves less punishment.
 Others argue that punishment should be imposed primarily on the basis of practical "crime control" considerations.
-Defendants sentenced under this scheme should receive the punishment that most effectively lessens the likelihood of future crime, either by deterring others or incapacitating the defendant.
+This theory calls for sentences that most effectively lessen the likelihood of future crime, either by deterring others or incapacitating the defendant.